Hendrixetumah/HendrixEtumah/README.md

 - **Visualization & Dashboards:** Crafting interactive visualizations and dashboards with [Plotly](https://plotly.com/) and [Dash](https://dash.plotly.com/).

 ## Key Projects
-- **The titanic Survival prediction model(#):** I successfully developed a predictive model that determines Titanic passenger survival with an accuracy exceeding 85%..
+- **The titanic Survival prediction model:** I successfully developed a predictive model that determines Titanic passenger survival with an accuracy exceeding 85%..
--

 - *More projects coming soon!*

 ## Connect with Me